Frequently Asked Questions

 -

 The TurtleTub is covered under warranty for 1 year if used per the manufacturer's recommendations.
+Over time, the color of the temperature indicator can dull and the TurtleTub can acquire micro scratches which harbor bacteria.
 We highly recommend replacing the TurtleTub after 1 year of use.
+Please put the date of the first use on the TurtleTub label as a replacement reminder.